 I graduated from Lakeland University in December of 2016 with my Bachelor’s degree in Criminal Justice, and came to AOW originally because of my interest in adoption law.
 I have since decided to pursue my Master's degree in Social Work and have discovered a love for assisting others in the child welfare and mental health fields.
 I began my first year in my Master’s program at UW-Madison in the fall of 2018.
 I am so happy to be a part of this organization because it’s a great way to start my career, I have great co-workers and I feel fully supported to chase my dreams.

 I have lived in Wisconsin all my life and grew up in a small town near Madison.
-I am the oldest of 8 children in my family and enjoy visiting with my parents and playing with my siblings every day.
-In my free time, I enjoy reading, writing, cooking and baking, and spending time with my family, friends and boyfriend.
+I am the oldest of 8 children in my family and enjoy visiting with my parents and playing with my siblings as often as I can.
+In my free time, I enjoy reading, writing, cooking and baking, and spending time with my family and friends.

 I am a graduate of the University of Notre Dame and the University of Wisconsin Law School.
 I practiced law for 9 years at the CUNA Mutual Insurance Group before I decided to make a career change and pursue teaching.
 I completed my teaching certification at Edgewood College and accepted a position at Edgewood High School where I taught U.S. History, World History, and Humanities to 9th and 10th graders for 20 years.